MicrosoftDocs/windows-powershell-docs/docset/windows/web-administration/add-webconfigurationproperty.md

 Specifies the version of the .NET Framework in the form vn.n, such as v4.0 or v2.0.
 The default is v4.0.
 Specify this parameter only when the *PSPath* parameter is set to either Machine or Machine/Webroot.
-If *PSPath* is not set to one of these values and the *Clr* parameter is set, Windows PowerShell® ignores the value of *Clr* and returns a warning.
+If *PSPath* is not set to one of these values and the *Clr* parameter is set, Windows PowerShell ignores the value of *Clr* and returns a warning.

 ```yaml
 Type: String